 5. Wear a Swim Cap

 Much like protective styling, swim caps aren’t necessary, especially if you’re using a personal pool or are at the beach.
 If you’re learning to swim or using a gym or recreation center pool, swim caps are mandatory.
 Contrary to popular belief, swim caps aren’t used to keep your hair dry; it prevents hair from adding more “drag” during professional swimming and keeps hair out of your face and goggles.
 Using a swim cap also limits the mixture of oils and conditioners in our hair from contaminating the water.
-Since rejoining the rec center, I’ve been reaching for my swim on swim cap over my Nike one.
+Since rejoining the rec center, I’ve been reaching for my a large swim cap.
 It covers my whole head and there is less pulling on my hair strands.

 After Swimming with Natural Hair…